Gluten Free Brookies

 • Sugar: Any white granulated sugar variety will work.

-• Cocoa Powder: A nice quality cocoa powder such as Dutch process or similar.
+• Cocoa Powder: Use a nice quality cocoa powder such as Dutch process or a similar kind.

 • Salt: If you use salted butter, use less salt or leave it out altogether.